Which of the following is classified as a trade receivable? | Study Prep in Pearson+

 1

-Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods sold or services provided on credit.
-These are directly related to the core operations of the business.
+Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods or services provided on credit.
+They are directly related to the company's primary operations.

-Analyze the options provided: Tax refunds receivable from the government, advances to employees, and interest receivable on loans are not directly related to the sale of goods or services to customers.
-These are classified under other receivables or assets.
+Analyze the options provided: Notes receivable from employees, interest receivable, and tax refund receivable are not directly related to the sale of goods or services to customers.
+These are classified under other types of receivables.

-Focus on the correct classification: Accounts receivable from customers for goods sold on credit are directly tied to the business's primary operations and represent trade receivables.
+Focus on accounts receivable: Accounts receivable represents amounts owed by customers for goods or services sold on credit, making it a trade receivable.

 Watch next